Madhumitha-divate/Coffee-Shop-Sales-/README.md

    A retail coffee shop chain is experiencing inconsistent revenue across stores and product categories.
 Management does not have a consolidated view of:
-Daily/Monthly sales trends
-Best & worst performing products
+Daily/Monthly sales trends, Best & worst performing products, Store-wise performance comparison, Peak business hours
-Store-wise performance comparison
-Peak business hours
 Customer purchase patterns
 The objective is to build a centralized dashboard that highlights key insights and helps improve operational and sales decisions.

  Tools & Technologies:
 MySQL – Data storage & SQL querying
 SQL – KPI calculations, joins, cleaning
 Power BI – Dashboard design & visualization